Cellulitis in Child

 Synopsis

-In cellulitis, bacteria invade through breaks in the skin including puncture wounds, dermatitis, and burns.
-Implantable cardiac devices can also cause infection.
-The clinical manifestations include rapidly progressive areas of skin edema, redness, heat, and pain with or without associated lymphangitis or lymphadenitis.
+In cellulitis, bacteria invade through breaks in the skin, including insect bites, puncture wounds, lesions from dermatitis, varicella, and burns.
+The clinical manifestations of cellulitis include rapidly progressive areas of skin edema, redness, warmth, and pain with or without associated lymphangitis or lymphadenitis.
+In children, cellulitis often occurs on the lower extremities and buttocks.
 Systemic symptoms of fever, malaise, and chills are common.
 In immunosuppressed individuals, the infection can spread to cause large abscesses, necrosis, and dissemination into blood.
-Predisposing factors include conditions that compromise the barrier function of the skin or weaken host defenses such as obesity, trauma, or chronic edema.
+Predisposing factors include conditions that compromise the barrier function of the skin (such as atopic dermatitis) or weakened host defenses (such as malnutrition, obesity, trauma, chronic edema, cancer, and HIV infection).

-Although many cases of cellulitis are attributable to streptococci, it is important to be cognizant of the rising prevalence of methicillin-resistant S. aureus (MRSA).
-MRSA should be considered for purulent infections.
-In the outpatient setting, MRSA coverage should be added for nonresponse to beta-lactam therapy.
-For pediatric inpatients with cellulitis, guidelines suggest community acquired MRSA (CA-MRSA) coverage.
+Although many cases of cellulitis are attributable to Streptococcus spp, S aureus is another cause of cellulitis, and it is important to be cognizant of the rising prevalence of methicillin-resistant S aureus (MRSA) in communities.
+S aureus should be considered for purulent infections.
+In the outpatient setting, MRSA coverage should be added for patients whose cellulitis has not responded to antistaphylococcal beta-lactam therapy.

 Codes